timalamenciak/Solidago/README.md

 * [Kindred Credit Union](https://www.kindredcu.com/) - Co-operative community-based banking that allows money and investments to stay in the community.
 They offer many socially responsible investment options.

+#### Low-waste shopping
+* [Full Circle Foods](https://www.fullcirclefoods.ca/) - This downtown Kitchener staple is a great place for zero-waste grocery and bulk products, including soap and laundry detergent.
+They focus on working with small-scale Ontario companies.

+* [Zero Waste Bulk](https://www.zerowastebulk.com/) - Uptown Waterloo's zero waste solution also includes local produce and products like soap and candles.
+Bring your own container for everything, or use one of the free upcycled containers.

+* [BYOC Waterloo Region](https://www.facebook.com/groups/166776287366357/) - This Facebook group is devoted to living the low-waste lifestyle.
+BYOC stands for Bring Your Own Container - the group shows places that allow you to bring your own container.

 #### Clothing, furniture and things

 * [Thrift on Kent](http://thriftonkent.com/) - One of the best thrift shops in the region.
 * [Worth a Second Look Furniture & Housewares](https://www.theworkingcentre.org/worth-second-look/166) - The Working Centre runs this used furniture store on Victoria Street.
 Shopping here supports the important work they do.
 * [Habitat for Humanity ReStore](https://habitatwr.ca/restore) - Everything from building supplies to furniture to counters and faucets.
 They salvage old home supplies and sell them to support Habitat for Humanity.

+#### Curated consignment and thrift stores
+> One challenge many people have is the need to dress professionally.
+This sometimes can't be accomplished with thrift store clothing.
+Curated stores offer a sustainable option for professional apparel.
+* [Hello Again Consignment](https://www.helloagainkw.com/) - A consignment clothing store in Belmont Village.
+On the more fashionable end of the spectrum - a great solution for more formal work clothing.
+* [Twice is Nice & Twice the Man](http://www.twiceisnicewaterloo.com/) - Another upscale consignment store with lots of options for professional men.
+* [Carousel Clothing](http://carouselclothing.ca/) - Upscale consignment for women.
+* [White Tiger Vintage](https://www.instagram.com/whitetigervintage/) - For the tech and hipster crowd, White Tiger has a selection of trendy clothes.

 #### Transportation

 * [Recycle Cycles](https://www.theworkingcentre.org/recycle-cycles/153) - Great used bicycles for sale and the chance to learn how to fix your own ride.

+#### Courier

+* [Eco Courier](https://www.ecocourierkw.com/) - The Region's only emissions-free delivery service.
+Does same-day deliveries in Kitchener-Waterloo.

 #### End of life